Taiwan reports Chinese military incursions around its territory - www.lokmattimes.com

 Taiwan reports Chinese military incursions around its territory

-Taipei [Taiwan], July 10 : Taiwan's Ministry of National Defence (MND) said that it detected 12 Chinese military aircraft, seven naval vessels operating around Taiwan until 6 am (local time) on Thursday.
+Taipei [Taiwan], July 15 : Taiwan's Ministry of National Defence (MND) said that it detected 26 Chinese military aircraft, seven naval vessels, and one official ship operating around Taiwan until 6 am (local time) on Tuesday.

+According to Taiwan's MND, 21 out of 26 sorties crossed the median line and entered Taiwan's northern, southwestern and eastern Air Defence Identification Zone (ADIZ).

 }}}}

-12 sorties of PLA aircraft and 7 PLAN vessels operating around Taiwan were detected up until 6 a.m.
+26 PLA aircraft, 7 PLAN vessels and 1 official ship operating around Taiwan were detected up until 6 a.m.
 (UTC+8) today.
-10 out of 12 sorties crossed the median line and entered Taiwan’s southwestern ADIZ.
-We have monitored the situation and responded accordingly. pic.twitter.com/9HMgb4tGr8— 國防部 Ministry of National Defense, ROC(Taiwan) 🇹🇼 (@MoNDefense) July 10, 2025
+21 out of 26 sorties crossed the median line and entered Taiwan’s northern, southwestern and eastern ADIZ.
+We have monitored the situation and responded. pic.twitter.com/ga8BL4zTOA— 國防部 Ministry of National Defense, ROC(Taiwan) 🇹🇼 (@MoNDefense) July 15, 2025

+"26 PLA aircraft, 7 PLAN vessels and 1 official ship operating around Taiwan were detected up until 6 a.m.
+(UTC+8) today.
+21 out of 26 sorties crossed the median line and entered Taiwan's northern, southwestern and eastern ADIZ.
+We have monitored the situation and responded," Taiwan's MND posted on X.

 While addressing DPP's national congress in his role as party chairman, Lai identified the greatest challenge in domestic politics as the opposition-controlled legislature has bypassed proper procedures, passed bills contradicting the Constitution, and undermined government operations by drastically cutting central government budgets.